Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Conclusion

 The incorporation of Grad-CAM provided critical insight into the model's decision-making process.
 Visualization results indicate that the network consistently attends to biologically meaningful morphological features, including wing venation patterns, antennal morphology, and metasomal segmentation.
 This alignment between learned representations and taxonomic traits enhances model credibility and supports its applicability in scientific workflows.

-From a practical standpoint, the framework reduces dependency on expert taxonomists for routine identification tasks and offers scalable support for biodiversity surveys, ecological research, and biological control initiatives.
-Moreover, the explainability component addresses a major limitation of black-box deep learning systems by enabling qualitative validation of predictions.
+From a practical standpoint, rather than replacing human expertise, the proposed framework serves as an automated triage system that efficiently routes bulk samples to the appropriate taxonomic specialists based on family-level predictions.
+By eliminating the manual burden of preliminary sorting, it optimizes human resources and allows expert taxonomists to concentrate their efforts on more complex, fine-grained classifications, such as genus- or species-level identification.
+Consequently, this approach offers scalable support for biodiversity surveys, ecological research, and biological control initiatives.
+Moreover, the explainability component addresses a major limitation of black-box deep learning systems by enabling the qualitative validation of predictions through biologically relevant morphological features.

 Future work may extend this framework to subfamily or genus identification and incorporate larger, more diverse datasets to improve generalization.
 Integration into mobile or field-deployable systems would further increase accessibility and real-world utility.